 3.1 Eligibility for Chapter Membership.
 Application for voting membership shall be open to anyone that supports the purposes of the Association and this chapter as set forth in Article II.
 The Association shall enact procedures for the admission of members together with setting any membership dues, including the provision that membership within the Association is required to be a member of the chapter.

-3.2 Voting Chapter Member. as a person who is a registered nurse in good standing with the licensing boards in the jurisdiction of practice and whose professional orientation is toward forensic nursing, or has an interest in forensic nursing.
+3.2 Voting Chapter Member.
+Voting members of the MN Chapter are Regular Members of IAFN defined as a person who is a registered nurse in good standing with the licensing boards in the jurisdiction of practice and whose professional orientation is toward forensic nursing, or has an interest in forensic nursing.
 Members may vote and hold office in the organization.
 Membership dues are $30 per year.

 3.3 Chapter Member Dues.
 In addition to dues paid to the home office, dues for a one-year Regular Chapter Membership shall be $30 per year, or $78 for 3 years, or $120 for 5 years.
 Annual Chapter membership renewal may be made by paying the designated fee for both IAFN and the MN Chapter to the IAFN.
 IAFN Lifetime members may renew their MN Chapter membership by paying the MN Chapter membership fee to the IAFN.
 No lifetime memberships will be offered for Chapter Membership.